You Can Learn How to Skate at Any Age.

 About Learn to Skate Duluth

-Learn to Skate Duluth consists of a 30 minute lesson with an additional hour of practice time for skaters 2 years old to adult.
-There are five sessions offered per year – Fall, Winter, and Spring sessions are held on the weekend, and Summer sessions are held on Monday evenings.
+Learn to Skate Duluth consists of a 30-minute lesson with an additional hour of practice time for skaters 2 years old to adult.
+There are five sessions offered per year – Fall, Winter, and Spring sessions are held on the weekend, and Summer sessions are held on Thursday evenings.

 LTS Duluth follows the Learn to Skate USA protocol, endorsed by US Figure Skating, USA Hockey, USA Speedskating, and Special Olympics.
 Our mission is to provide a fun and positive experience that will instill a lifelong love of skating.
 Our program encourages skating at all levels for all ice sports and is designed to keep students excited about skating from the time they begin until they achieve their goals.